 Suspension and Handling

-The 4Runner Trailhunter/TRD Pro has active sway bars, which help keep it flat and controlled during cornering, but disconnect at lower speeds to smooth the ride and offer greater off-road suspension articulation.
+The 4Runner Trailhunter/TRD Pro has an active front sway bar, which helps keep it flat and controlled during cornering, but disconnects at lower speeds to smooth the ride and offer greater off-road suspension articulation.
 This helps keep the tires glued to the road on-road and off.
 The Aviator doesn’t offer an active sway bar system.

 For greater off-road capability the 4Runner Trailhunter/TRD Pro has a 1.4 inches greater minimum ground clearance than the Aviator (10.1 vs. 8.7 inches), allowing the 4Runner to travel over rougher terrain without being stopped or damaged.